West Nile virus is a disease that is transmitted to humans by mosquitoes. The symptoms of West Nile range from none to very serious.

-Weekly number of human cases in Fort Collins as of August 11, 2014 - 0
+Weekly number of human cases in Fort Collins for 2015 season – 0

 If you are a business or laboratory you can apply to opt out of our adulticiding (spraying operations).
 Please keep in mind only commercial businesses able to prove a long-term negative financial impact to their business will be considered.
 To apply, enter your business and contact information.
 Applicants will receive an application via email with the requirements and details of the opt-out.

 Our mosquito contractor, Colorado Mosquito Control, has a NEW interactive mosquito surveillance and control map.

 Protéjase de picaduras de mosquitos y del virus Nilo Occidental este verano.
 En esta página, usted encontrará consejos, recursos y boletines de publicación inmediata que le ayudara a mantenerse informado.

 West Nile Notify: Subscribe to Receive Spraying Notifications